Welding II: Steel TIG Class

 This class has suggested but not required prerequisites.
 See below for details.

-What You'll Learn:
+What You’ll Make:

-• Characteristics of TIG welding
+• Fundamentals of the TIG welding process for steel.

-Class Info:
+Other Class Info:

 • Prerequisites: Welding I or other MIG experience is strongly recommended, but not required.
 Questions? productionlafontaine@gmail.com